Current Issue and Forthcoming Papers

 Can Erutku: A First Look at Ontario’s Electric Vehicle Incentive Program: Who Are Ontario’s Green Drivers?

-Greig Mordue and Danish Karmally: Frontier Technologies in Peripheral Automotive Regions: Autonomous Vehicle R&D in Canada
+Greig Mordue and Danish Karmally: Frontier Technologies in Non-Core Automotive Regions: Autonomous Vehicle R&D in Canada

 Seyed Mohammadreza Davoodalhosseini and Francisco Rivadeneyra: A Policy Framework for E-Money

 Haizhen Mou and Michael M. Atkinson: Want to Improve Math Scores?
 An Empirical Assessment of Recent Policy Interventions in Canada